Why Reconstruct Breasts?

 Candidates for Reconstruction

 Breast reconstruction is a highly individualized procedure.
 You should do it for yourself, not to fulfill someone else’s desires or to try to fit any sort of ideal image.

-All patients with breast cancer should be informed about the option of breast reconstruction.
+All patients with breast cancer should be informed about the options involving rebuilding of the breast.
 Your Breast Surgeon, Oncologist, and Plastic Surgeon will work together do decide if you are a good candidate for reconstruction.

-Generally speaking, you are a good candidate for breast reconstruction if:
+Generally speaking, you are a good candidate for reconstruction if: